What is Report + Support?

 What if I'm not sure if the matter is serious enough to report?

-This is a common and natural response to experiences of bullying, harassment, hate incidents and sexual violence.
+This is a common and natural response to experiences of bullying, harassment, discrimination, hate crime and sexual violence.
 If someone else’s behaviour has left you feeling uncomfortable, confused, threatened, scared or violated, then it is likely that what they did wasn’t okay.
-If you feel in any way that your experience was a form of discrimination, sexual violence or harassment we would invite you to make a report so that we can respond appropriately.
+If you feel in any way that your experience was a form of discrimination, sexual violence, hate crime, bullying or harassment we would invite you to make a report so that we can respond appropriately.

 Is there a time limit on reporting?

-There is no time limit for you to report any incident of sexual violence, discrimination, bullying or harassment that you experienced or witnessed.
+There is no time limit for you to report any experience of sexual violence, discrimination, hate crime, bullying or harassment that you experienced or witnessed.
 LSE takes all reports extremely seriously and will investigate to the best of our ability, no matter when an incident took place.

 What do you do with the data gathered from advisor reports?

-The data collected from Report + Support is used to produce anonymised annual reports.
-These reports may include the number of cases, most reported types of harassment and location.
-Data gathered from anonymous reports may also be used as part of annual reporting.
+The data collected from Report + Support is used to produce anonymised termly and annual reports.
+These reports may include the number of cases, most reported types of incidents and location.
+Data gathered from anonymous reports will also be used as part of these insight reports.
+These can be found on the Report + Support page under Insight Reports.

 How secure is the data and information sent through the system?